 You may have heard, “This won’t work.”
 I heard that from a doctor myself.
 It took me TWO FULL YEARS to actually embark on the autism diet after that remark, and the positive impact was immediate!
 There are several reasons why an autism diet can help a child:

 - Many kids with autism have allergies OR food sensitivities.
-Food allergies can be medically dangerous, cause anaphylatic shock and even be a cause of death in severe cases.
+Food allergies can be medically dangerous, cause anaphylactic shock and even be a cause of death in severe cases.
 The immune system is launching an attack against the food.
 Food sensitivities arise when food is not processed properly by the body, for example, if you are deficient in certain enzymes.
-While not life threatening, sensitivities can cause problematic or dangerous behavior, medical issues and more.
-Read more about the Autism and Allergy Overlap at Autism File.
-Or, go deep and learn more about healing from Dr. Kenneth Bock’s book, “Healing the New Childhood Epidemics: Autism, ADHD, Asthma, and Allergies: The Groundbreaking Program for the 4-A Disorders, my affiliate link.
+While not life-threatening, sensitivities can cause problematic or dangerous behavior, medical issues and more.
+You can go deep and learn more about healing from Dr. Kenneth Bock’s book, “Healing the New Childhood Epidemics: Autism, ADHD, Asthma, and Allergies: The Groundbreaking Program for the 4-A Disorders, my affiliate link.
 This is the book that helped me start my journey to healing my children.

 - Good gut health is the key to healthy, functioning immune system however many children with autism have gastrointestinal (GI) disorders.
-They often have problems with candida and other overgrowth of unhealthy flora or gut bacteria.
-Many of our kids have leaky gut, and react poorly to glutens in their diet.
+They often have problems with candida and other unhealthy flora or gut bacteria.
+Many of our kids have leaky gut, and react poorly to gluten in their diet.

 - Many autistic children cannot properly detox their bodies so when they are taking in foods that they are reactive to or foods with toxic substances in them, it doesn’t process out of their bodies easily as it does for the rest of us.
 These methylation issues can cause all kinds of problems for autistic children.